Markf349g/proxmox-temperature-sensors-to-mqtt/README.md

 *You can open an issue on GitHub.*

 ### 🔹 **"Why does this program use the MIT license?**
 *This program uses the MIT license because it is one of the most popular licenses in the world.
-If you have suggestions for changing the license, you can open an issue on GitHub and share your opinion*
+If you have suggestions for changing the license, you can open an issue on GitHub and share your opinion.*